ad-freiburg/aqqu/README.md

 * Docker > 18.09 on 64 bit Linux
 * RAM: 40 GB for training the large WebQuestions/WebQSP models
 * Disk: about 50 GB for all required data

+## Setup a Virtuoso Instance with Freebase

+To setup a Virtuoso instance with the Freebase data needed for Aqqu we recommend to follow the instructions at our  [Virtuoso with Docker Compose](https://github.com/ad-freiburg/virtuoso-compose) repository.
+This will automatically download the correct version of Freebase and setup Virtuoso with the exact same settings used by us.

 ## Get the Dataset